Azizah-Giwa/TikTok-Project/README.md

 Next, I will proceed to visualise the distribution of the data.
 The most useful visualisations for examining data distribution include box plots and histograms.
 Understanding the distribution will guide the next steps in the data analysis process, such as determining the appropriate modelling techniques to apply.

-I will create a box plot to examine the spread of values in the 'video_duration_sec' column.
+I will create a box plot to examine the spread of values in the `video_duration_sec` column.

 ![TikTok Project](assets/input_8.png)

 ![TikTok Project](assets/put_8.png)

-I will also create a histogram of the values in the 'video_duration_sec' column to further explore the distribution of this variable.
+I will also create a histogram of the values in the `video_duration_sec` column to further explore the distribution of this variable.

 ![TikTok Project](assets/input_9.png)